What is Trading Below Cash?

 With a substantially low valuation, such a stock may be a good opportunity for value investing.
 Value investors seek high-quality securities that are undervalued based on fundamental analysis.
-When a stock is trading below its net cash holdings, it indicates that the market is pessimistic and value the stock less with a going concern comparing to liquidation.
+When a stock is trading below its net cash holdings, it indicates that the market is pessimistic and values the stock less as a going concern compared to liquidation.

 However, if a value investor considers that the stock is of high quality and with an intrinsic value that is above its current market value, the investor will buy at the low price and hold until the market value returns to the intrinsic value level.

 The risk that is particularly important to value investing is known as a “value trap.”
 It happens when a stock is trading at a low price and gives a misleading buying opportunity, as the price remains low for an extended period.